DataBiosphere/analysis_pipeline_WDL/_documentation_/for developers/cwl-vs-wdl-dev.md

 Completely replace CWL task with a WDL built-in function.

 ### sbg_group_segments_1
-The CWL has this as a scattered task.
-Each instance of the scattered task takes in an Array[File] and outputs an Array[Array[File?]] plus an Array[String?].
+In the CWL, this task takes in an Array[File] and outputs grouped_assoc_files with type Array[Array[File?]] and chromosome with type Array[String?].

-The WDL has this a non-scattered task.
-The task takes in a Array[File] and outputs list of strings a list of the grouped files as Array[String] (along with two debug files).
+In the WDL, this task takes in a Array[File] and outputs list of strings a list of the grouped files as Array[String] (along with two debug files).
+In other words, the WDL version is not actually passing any files to the next task, just strings pointing to existing files.
 Previous versions of this code attempted to output a complex object containing one Array[File] and one Array[String], but this has issues on Terra.
-Therefore, the current version is not actually passing any files to the next task.
-This has the unfortunate side effect of the next task needing to duplicate some of the work done in this task.
+This has the unfortunate side effect of the next task, assoc_combine_r, needing to duplicate some of the work done in this task.

 ### assoc_combine_r
 In this task we have a bunch of RData input files in the workdir.
 If we did not need to run on Terra, we could write the output filename to a text file, then read that as a WDL task-level output and then glob upon that as another WDL task output, but Google-Cromwell doesn't allow for such workarounds.
 Thankfully, `assoc_combined = glob("*.RData")[0]` *appears* to always grab the correct RData file in its output, although I fear this may not be robust.